Retail Apps: How To Calculate ROI

 Cart abandonment is a BIG problem on the mobile web, with over 85% of all mobile website carts abandoned (source).

-As consumers come to expect an experience tailored to them across all touch-points, apps provide a unique opportunity to not only track the buyer’s journey, but enhance that journey by providing an integrated and personalized experience.
-While this can take many shapes and deliver various benefits, faster checkout and reduced cart abandonment rates add money to your bottom line, and drive the ROI.
+As consumers come to expect an experience tailored to them across all touch-points, apps provide a unique opportunity to not only track the buyer’s journey but enhance that journey by providing an integrated and personalized experience.
+While this can take many shapes and deliver various benefits, faster checkout and reduced cart abandonment rates add money to your bottom line and drive the ROI.

 Calculating ROI: Speed Wins

-According to a Google study, when mobile page loads get to 10 seconds, the probability of a bounce increases 123%.
+According to a Google study, when mobile page loads get to 10 seconds, the probability of a bounce increases by 123%.
 The same study showed that the average mobile website loads in 9.6 seconds.
 In comparison, over 50% of current native iOS apps load in less than 5 seconds.

 Conclusions